greg-raven/Department-21/_posts/1928-06-29-get-money-out-of-your-ford-model-t.md

 ---
-title: 'Get money out of your Ford Model T'
+title: 'Get your money out of your Ford Model T'
 author: 'Noam Sain'
 layout: post
 ---